 How could a repository of harmonized inclusive and neutral terminology be created for usage across the entire ITU?

+Should a disclaimer be included in all ITU publications regarding the use of technical words that could be interpreted as non-inclusive?
+E.g. All terms used in the present publication are to be interpreted as inclusive and neutral [without any prejudice of race, gender, etc].

 We are looking forward to receiving your guidance on the above.